FeatureBaseDB/tools/imagine/README.md

   them.
 * `stampStart`: A specific time to start timestamps at.
 Defaults to current time minus stamp range.
+* `zipfV`, `zipfS`: V and S values for a zipf distribution of columns.
+* `zipfRange`: The range to use for the zipf distribution (defaults to `columns`).

+As a special case, when `columnOffset` is "append" and `columnOrder` is "zipf", values are randomly generated using a zipf distribution over [0,`zipfRange`).
+These values are then subtracted from the *next* column number -- the lowest column number not currently known to `imagine`, to produce a range which might indicate updates to existing columns, or might indicate a new column.
+A value is generated for each column.
+Note that this will pick values the same way mutex or BSI fields do, rather than generating all the values for each column, and the same column may be generated more than once.
+This behavior attempts to simulate likely behavior for event streams.

+The "zipf" `columnOrder` is not supported except with `columnOffset` of "append", and the Zipf parameters are not defined for any other column order.

 ## Data Generation